 8. Naples

-Naples (Napoli), located in the southern part of the country, is a very different city than the ones situated in northern Italy.
 It’s a chaotic and busy town, but one that also has a rich history, arts, and culture.
 Dominated by the nearby Vesuvius volcano and surrounded by hills on one side and the sea on the other, Naples is also quite picturesque.

 What to See & Do

-Must-see: Spaccanapoli (the famous street that ‘splits’ historic Naples old town in two), Piazza del Plebiscito, National Archeological Museum, Castel Nuovo, Castel Ovo, and Certosa di San Martino (former monastery, now a museum).
+Must-see: Spaccanapoli (the famous street that ‘splits’ historic Naples old town in two), Piazza del Plebiscito, National Archaeological Museum, views from Castel Sant’Elmo, Certosa di San Martino (former monastery, now a museum), Cappella Sansevero, and Naples Catacombs.

-Nice to see: Cappella Sansevero, the Royal Palace of Naples, Royal Palace of Caserta, and the neighborhoods of Vomero, Mergellina, and Borgo Santa Lucia.
+Nice to see: the Royal Palace of Naples, the Royal Palace of Caserta, Castel Nuovo, Castel Ovo, and the neighborhoods of Vomero, Mergellina, and Borgo Santa Lucia.

 9. Verona

-World-famous as a setting of Shakespeare’s ‘Romeo and Juliet’, Verona is probably Italy’s most romantic city.
+World-famous as the setting of Shakespeare’s ‘Romeo and Juliet’, Verona is probably Italy’s most romantic city.
 Set on the Adige River, this medieval town in Northern Italy is a bit like a mini version of Rome.

-Just as the Colosseum in Rome, the Roman amphitheater Arena di Verona has been built in the 1st century.
+Just like the Colosseum in Rome, the Roman amphitheater Arena di Verona was built in the 1st century.
 In a way, it’s even more impressive because it’s better preserved and it’s not as crowded as the Colosseum.
-Furthermore, they organize incredible concerts here – don’t miss it if you get the chance (see the calendar of performances here)!

 What to See & Do